-The Volunteer State is one of the most restrictive when it comes to gambling.
-It has a statewide lottery and some regional lotteries; pari-mutuel wagering on horse races and limited charitable gambling.
+The Volunteer State, TN is one of the most restrictive when it comes to gambling (however, online horse betting sites are allowed in Tennessee in 2020).
+It has a statewide lottery and some regional lotteries; Tennessee has pari-mutuel wagering on horse races and limited charitable gambling sites.

-What’s unique is that while Tennessee law allows for pari-mutuel wagering on horses, it does not have any live racing.
+What’s unique is that while Tennessee law allows for pari-mutuel betting on horses, it does not have any live racing.

 That apparently stems from the fact that the state has long been a center of horse racing and breeding, including thoroughbreds and the famed Tennessee Walking Horse.
 The first recorded horse race in the state took place in 1804 in Gallatin.